Antwerp is a center of culture, art, history, and diamonds. Those are probably the connotations you've heard of this city

 Time spent there: 30 minutes

 Next, walk back towards the city center along the river, and don’t forget to make a short stop at Het Steen.
 If MAS is the youngster, the centuries-old medieval fortress is the grandpa of Antwerp.
-Nowadays, it serves as a museum and visitor center, but that didn’t exactly shake my world.
+Nowadays, it serves as a museum and visitor center, though it didn’t exactly shake my world.

 Grote Markt